From collectables to cars, buy and sell all kinds of items on eBay

 To report a member who is attempting to misrepresent himself or herself as an eBay employee or as another eBay member, please contact eBay with the member's User ID or email address.
 Due to privacy issues, eBay will be unable to discuss the result of the investigation.

-Some Examples
+Some examples

-Don lists the latest camcorder with hard drive on eBay and asks that payment for his item be by PayPal.
+Don lists the latest camcorder with hard drive on eBay and asks that payment for his item be made through by PayPal.
 Vicki is the highest bidder at the end of the auction.
 Unbeknownst to both bidder and seller, a third party has viewed details of the auction and sends an email to Vicki telling her that they are an agent acting on behalf of Don and that her payment should be made to their PayPal account instead of Don’s.

 Vicki is rightfully suspicious of this and after confirming with Don, proceeds through eBay checkout ensuring that the funds are received by the legitimate person.

-Additional Information
+Additional information

 Personal information - such as names, addresses, passwords, credit card numbers – are sensitive and valuable.
 Personal information can also be valuable to individuals trying to defraud eBay members.
 To try to get this type of information from an eBay member, one of these individuals might send a member an email claiming to be eBay or another eBay member and requesting personal information.
 These requests might say it is important for members to reply with sensitive information by email, or contain links to Web pages that request members to sign in and submit information.